james-stevens/powerdns/README.md

 This can either be a PowerDNS Provider Zone, or a standard RFC Catalog Zone.
 The default name `bind` will look for is `lst.zz`.
 You can change this with the env-var `PDNS_CATALOG_ZONE`.

+If you create a Provider Zone called `lst.zz`, then to put zones in this catalog, go into the zone you want to add, go into its Meta Data nd in the item `CATALOG` add the value `lst.zz`.
+As soon as you do this `bind` should pick up the zone and you should be able to

 Port `53` will point to `bind`, but port `5353` can be used to get direct DNS access to PowerDNS.
 Port `80` will be the Web Admin UI, password protected using the password file `htpasswd`, default admin & admin.